TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/Core Infrastructure.md

 Some events may have \[square brackets\] surrounding them (such as `[end]`), and some may be found in either square bracketed or plain versions.

-As mentioned in the [Section Data](#section-data) section, quotation marks are not allowed in data values, as there are no escape characters available to escape them.
-However, there have been workarounds in the past to get quotation marks in global events to work in certain games for things like lyrics.
-This necessitates the ability to parse quotation marks inside of global events properly, or at least reject the chart when it occurs.
+As mentioned in the [Section Data](#section-data) section, quotation marks are normally not allowed in data values, as there are no escape characters available to escape them.
+However, it is recommended to ignore these semantics and just strip off the very starting and ending quotation marks.<!-- Because, quite frankly, this limitation is stupid lol -->

 Local events also use the `E` type code, but local events are only in instrument sections, whereas global events are only in the `Events` section.